 This means: The company pays no tax and the founders end up with:

 So yes, in this option the founders pay more tax than in option 1.
 But they each get an equal bonus, which might be important to them, plus who know what future returns they’ll get from their superannuation.

 Bella and Baz could also do something in between options 1 and 2 of course, such as issuing 50% of the profit ($50k) in dividends and the other 50% as a bonus including super.

 This means: The company pays $13,750 tax, and the founders end up with:

 We’d love to.
 You can download our free tax calculator here.
 It’s a spreadsheet that you can play around with.

-We really do think it’s unique for the startup community, and so is our tax partner Mike Budnow.
-He’s a tax expert, with all the blue-chip experience you’d expect from a big firm, except he loves startups so he works exclusively for them.
+We really do think it’s unique for the startup and small business community, and so is our tax partner Mike Budnow.
+He’s a tax expert, with all the blue-chip experience you’d expect from a big firm, except he loves startups so he works exclusively for startups and high growth businesses.
 Book a call with him if you want to discuss your tax situation – you could even send him your completed spreadsheet beforehand as a starting point for discussions.

 And just before you go, we need to let you know that this blog post is general in nature.
 It’s not personal tax advice – please speak to Mike for that.